Phastboy/notebook/CONTRIBUTING.md

 9. **Merge:**
     - Once your pull request is approved, it will be merged into the main branch.

+10. **Contribute Articles and Resources:**
+   - Whether you're sharing introductory tutorials or in-depth articles on advanced concepts, your contributions are welcome.
+   - Include examples, practical tips, and real-world scenarios to make the content accessible to learners of all levels.

+11. **Multi-Language Support:**
+   - We aim to cover a wide array of programming languages and concepts.
+Feel free to contribute content in various languages, frameworks, and paradigms.

+12. **Structure and Organization:**
+   - Help us maintain a clear and organized structure.
+If you're unsure where to place your contribution, feel free to reach out for guidance.

+13. **Engage in Discussions:**
+   - Participate in discussions, share your experiences, and provide constructive feedback to create an engaging and supportive community.

+14. **Spread the Word:**
+   - Help us reach a broader audience.
+Share the repository with your networks and communities to make learning software engineering a collective endeavor.

 ## Code of Conduct

 Please note that we have a [Code of Conduct](CODE_OF_CONDUCT.md).
 We expect all contributors to adhere to it.